tylguo/phoenix-suns/README.md

 ## Feature Description

-The custom feature I chose to implement is a player comparison tool.
-This tool allowing coaches to compare two players' stats side-by-side from the game's play-by-play data.
-You can select players via dropdowns to view metrics like PTS, FGM-FGA, FG%, 3PTM-3PTA, 3PT%, FTM-FTA, FT%, OREB, DREB, and AST in a clean table.
+The custom feature I chose to implement is a Substitution Impact Analyzer.
+This function of this tool is that it quantifies how subbing affects team performance.
+It works by processing substitution events from the PBP data and identifies when players enter and exit the game.
+For each substitution, it compares team statistics (PRA) in the 3 minutes before and after the change.
+Then it calculates a composite impact score showing whether substitution improved or worsened performance.
+Finally, it aggregates data across all substitution changes for each player.

-This helps coaches evaluate matchups to ensure that his player is not a mismatch.
-It also can help with indentifying weaknesses if a certian player has higher metrics
+Coaches can use this to identify whihc player changes results in the most drastic change in scoring, rebounding, and assists.
+With this knowledge, they can strategize to find better timing on resting players.

 ## AI Disclosure